Skip to main content

 To be prepared for this course, we recommend that you have:

-• A genuine interest in the aviation industry and aircraft maintenance
+• a genuine interest in the aviation industry and aircraft maintenance

-• Strong spatial awareness and hand-eye coordination
+• strong spatial awareness and hand-eye coordination

-PathwaysFuture career and study options
+Future career and study options

 Career pathways

-Our graduates go onto roles like: aircraft mechanical engineer (AME) specialising in structures.
+Our graduates go onto roles like:

 Study pathways